 Our certified specialists bring decades of experience working with — and advocating for — older adults.

-Cory holds a degree in Kinesiology and Physical Education with Honours and Distinction from Wilfrid Laurier University.
-He runs group education and exercise sessions on fall prevention and osteoporosis at the Collingwood Leisure Time Club, and offers private in-home training through his business, Collingwood Active Wellness.
+Cory is a Registered Kinesiologist with 11 years specializing in exercise prescription for older adults.
+He holds a degree in Kinesiology and Physical Education with Honours from Wilfrid Laurier University, is BoneFit trained by Osteoporosis Canada, and leads fall prevention and osteoporosis programs at the Collingwood Leisure Time Club.

 Due to high demand, we currently have a waiting list for new participants.
 Please click the button below to join our waiting list and we'll reach out as soon as a spot opens up.